UCAS code: GV15

 Wherever possible, your grades are considered in the context in which they have been achieved.

 Read further information on how we use contextual data.

 |Candidates are expected to have Mathematics to A-level (A* grade), Advanced Higher (A grade), Higher Level in the IB (score 7) or another equivalent.

 If a practical component forms part of any of your science A‐levels used to meet your offer, we expect you to pass it.

 If English is not your first language you may also need to meet our English language requirements.

-Everything you need to know, including guidance on how to prepare, can be found on the MAT page.
+Guidance on how to prepare can be found on the MAT page.

 You do not need to submit any written work when you apply for this course.

 What are tutors looking for?